 The main finding is that a rhetoric of knowledge-based economy discourse ('competences', 'quality', 'accountability') is mostly used in the contemporary Lithuanian higher education field.
 It ascribes to higher education institutions the function of being the main agents of strengthening European economic power and connects them to new flexible markets.
 However, this is hardly implemented and remains just a rhetoric which is unequally accepted by different institutions.
 Some agents of the higher education field use it to legitimise their work as serving the job market.
 Some criticise this discourse as denying the classical understanding of the university mission.
 The key to understanding this distinction is the opposition between academic power and intellectual prestige suggested by Bourdieu.
-The closer a position within the field is related to administrative or political power, the greater is its acceptance of the knowledge-based society rhetoric.
-The closer a position is related to intellectual elite, the greater is its expression of the critical approach.
+The closer a position within the field is related to administrative or political power, the greater is its expression of the critical approach.